eltonjrv/eltonjrv.github.io/README.md

-We believe that the approaches we are developing may facilitate future applications of microbiome research within several veterinary sciences subareas and fulfill a longer-term goal of adoption of metagenomics for routine use by clinicians and/or researchers.
+We believe that the approaches we are developing may facilitate future applications of microbiome research within several veterinary sciences subareas and fulfill a long-term goal of adoption of metagenomics for routine use by clinicians and/or researchers.